About

 Projects

-In order to identify the factors that can modulate the severity of the syndrome, we aim at analyzing the genotype-phenotype relationship in all patients with PMS in Europe.
-Instead of focusing on the size of the 22q13 deletion, we want to analyze the whole genome of all patients with PMS.
+In order to identify factors that influence the severity of the syndrome, we aim to analyze the relationship between genotype and phenotype in patients with PMS.
+Instead of focusing only on the 22q13 region, we want to analyze the whole genome of each patient in order to identify genetic variations that will contribute to the severity of the disorders.
+For example, we want to identify which genes will contribute to the risk of developing epilepsy.

 Cellular and mouse models of PMS

-In order to identify the causative mechanisms and the main neuronal circuits involved in PMS, we are currently studying cellular and mouse models of the syndrome.
-Our cellular models consist of neurons derived from induced pluripotent stem cells (iPSC) of patients with PMS or ASD carrying a de novo SHANK3 mutation.
-Our mouse models are based on mice lacking the SHANK3 gene.
+In order to identify the mechanisms underlying the syndrome and the main neural circuits involved, we are currently studying cellular and mouse models of PMS.
+Our cellular models consist of neurons derived from induced pluripotent stem cells (iPSC) from PMS patients with autistic disorders and carrying a de novo mutation altering the function of one copy of the SHANK3 gene.
+Our mouse models are mice that have lost part or all of the Shank3 gene.

 Foundations and collaborative groups